-Cyril Ramaphosa - the man who wants to make South Africa great - BBC News
+Cyril Ramaphosa - union leader, mine boss, president

 But if he thought Mr Zuma would back him as his successor, he was wrong.

-The president has thrown his weight behind his ex-wife and former African Union commission chief, Nkosazana Dlamini-Zuma, leaving Mr Ramaphosa to fight hard to become ANC leader at the party's elective conference in December.
+The then president threw his weight behind his ex-wife and former African Union Commission chief, Nkosazana Dlamini-Zuma, leaving Mr Ramaphosa to fight hard to become ANC leader.

+In an increasingly bitter campaign, Mr Ramaphosa became the anti-Zuma candidate, saying he would fight corruption, which was widely seen as a dig at the man who remained his boss at the national level.

+He also said he believed the woman who accused Mr Zuma of rape even though the ex-president had been acquitted in court.

-Victory would take him a step closer to fulfilling his long-held ambition of becoming South Africa's president after the 2019 general election, an ambition that Mr Mandela thwarted in 1994 when, under pressure from his ANC colleagues, he chose the more senior Thabo Mbeki as his deputy.
+Mr Mandela thwarted Mr Ramaphosa's presidential ambitions in 1994 when, under pressure from his ANC colleagues, he chose the more senior Thabo Mbeki as his deputy.

 At the time, Mr Mandela's former doctor and businessman, Nthatho Motlana, said that Mr Ramaphosa - then only in his 40s - had age on his side, that he should move into business and return to the political frontline at a later stage.

-More than 20 years later, this is exactly what the suave and urbane Mr Ramaphosa has done to the delight of his allies, who see him as the ANC's prodigal son.
+More than 20 years later, this is exactly what the suave and urbane Mr Ramaphosa did to the delight of his allies, who see him as the ANC's prodigal son.

-"A moment of great renewal is upon us and we should not let it go by," he said on the campaign trail.

-"We should grasp it, unite our country around one goal.
-The goal of making South Africa great.
-The goal of making South Africa corruption-free… and getting rid of greedy people, corrupt people within our ranks," he added.
+Yet he still faces a serious challenge from Zuma allies in the ANC - and an electorate that is getting increasingly fed up of corruption scandals, a sluggish economy, an unemployment rate of 27% and frequent electricity blackouts.

+The 66 year old is trying to balance those calling for more radical reforms over issues such as land redistribution - pushed by the EFF - and the interests of the business community.